-^{6 2013} ONSC 737.
+^{6 2013} ONSC 727.

-Bioniche illustrates how Canadian courts have allowed boards to use technicalities to defeat requisition rights.
-The Court agreed with the dissident Bioniche shareholders that the board's early announcement of the record date for the AGM was clearly calculated to allow the board to reject a valid requisition; however, the Court declined to find fault with the board's actions, applying the deferential business judgment rule standard of review to the board's actions and concluding that the effect of delaying the dissidents' ability to challenge management by six months was reasonable in order to allow the board to pursue the business plan that it believed was in the company's best interests.
+Bioniche also illustrates how Canadian courts have allowed boards to use technicalities to defeat requisition rights.
+The Court agreed with the dissident Bioniche shareholders that the board's early announcement of the record date for the annual meeting was clearly calculated to allow the board to reject a valid requisition; however, the Court declined to find fault with the board's actions, applying the deferential business judgment rule standard of review to the board's actions and concluding that the effect of delaying the dissidents' ability to challenge management by six months was reasonable in order to allow the board to pursue the business plan that it believed was in the company's best interests.

 The combined effect of these judicial developments presents a significant challenge for shareholders seeking to requisition a meeting to change a board.
 As a consequence of these limitations, the vast majority of proxy contests unfold at annual shareholder meetings.
-Of the 189 proxy contests in Canada in the six-year period from 2010 to 2015, only 34 were initiated by requisition.
+For example, of the 189 proxy contests in Canada in the six-year period from 2010 to 2015, only 34 were initiated by requisition.

-2 Stake-Building and Beneficial Ownership Reporting
+2 Stake Building and Beneficial Ownership Reporting

-Ordinarily, shareholders acquiring a significant position in a Canadian listed company are required to file a public early warning report disclosing their ownership once they acquire beneficial ownership of 10% or more of any class of equity or voting securities of the company.
-Upon reaching 10%, the shareholder is required to promptly announce its acquisition by press release, file an early warning report within two trading days of the acquisition and stop acquiring any further securities of the relevant class for one full trading day after the filing of the early warning report.7
+Ordinarily, shareholders acquiring a significant position in a Canadian listed company are required to issue a public early warning report disclosing their ownership once they acquire beneficial ownership of 10% or more of any class of equity or voting securities of the company.
+Upon reaching 10%, the shareholder is required to promptly announce its acquisition by press release, file an early warning report within two trading days of the acquisition and stop acquiring any further securities of the relevant class for one full trading day after the filing of the early warning report.
+Thereafter, the shareholder must report increases and decreases of 2% or more, as well as when shareholdings fall below the 10% ownership threshold.